BossLu93/AI-Voice-Assistant-Pro/README.md

     ├── AI-Voice-Assistant-Pro
         ├── Data
             ├── .env                          # Stores API keys, email, and password.
-            ├── chat_model                    # Directory that stores the trained
+            ├── chat_model                    # Directory that stores the trained model used to understand user's intent ├── chats.db                      # Database file that stores chat hi